So far, 20 great years with association presidents, and I don't plan to start having bad years.

 If members renew, chances are good you're doing something right.
 People have busy lives and involved in tremendous number of things - sometimes the best way to show appreciation for their membership is to let them enjoy it without telling them they're doing something wrong by not showing up.

-1. Participation can mean answering surveys or joining in online discussions/meetings.
+My thoughts:1.
+Participation can mean answering surveys or joining in online discussions/meetings.
 It can also mean they read your magazine and then implement a new idea or make a change as a result.

 2. Education can mean members like what's included in electronic communications or web - or what do politically and with legal issues.
 Everyone doesn't want every class scheduled.
 If competition for education, free alternatives or those not requiring travel may win the customer.